 - Raise the left leg in the direction of the right once you feel secure.

-- Maintain a strong core and distribute weight evenly on the forearms.
+- Maintain a strong core and distribute weight evenly on the palms to balance in this inversion.

 While the Sirsasana stance permits the body to invert totally on the support of the arms, it is a great foundational posture, to begin with before attempting additional headstand pose variants.
 There are many other headstand poses that are similar to the tripod pose such as the: